 3. Prepare the desired tested low-acid preserving recipe.

-5. Wipe the rim and threads of the jar using a clean, damp cloth to remove any food residue.
+5. Wipe the rim and threads of the canning mason jar using a clean, damp cloth to remove any food residue.
 Center lid on the jar, allowing the sealing compound to contact the jar rim.
 Apply band and adjust until fit is fingertip-tight.
 Place jar in canner.
 Repeat steps 4 and 5 until all jars are filled.
 Ensure that water level is 2-3 inches high (or per recommended in manufacturer’s manual).

-6. Lock the canner lid in place, leaving vent pipe open.
+6. Lock the pressure canner lid in place, leaving vent pipe open.
 Adjust heat to medium-high.
 Allow steam to escape through vent pipe for 10 minutes or until steam forms a constant flow to ensure there is no air (only steam) left in the canner.
 Close vent using weight or method described for your canner.
 Monitor and adjust heat to achieve the recommended pressure.

-7. Maintain the recommended pressure for the time indicated in tested preserving recipe, adjusting for altitude (see altitude chart).
+7. Maintain the recommended canning pressure for the time indicated in tested preserving recipe, adjusting for altitude (see altitude chart).
 Turn off heat.
 Let canner stand undisturbed (do not remove the weighted gauge) until pressure returns to zero.
 Wait 10 minutes, remove weight and unlock the lid, tilting away from yourself.
-Allow jars to cool for an additional 10 minutes.
+Allow canning jars to cool for an additional 10 minutes.

 8. Move jars from pressure canner and set upright on a towel.
 This will prevent jar breakage that can occur from temperature differences.
 Leave jars undisturbed for 12 to 24 hours.
-DO NOT retighten bands as this may interfere with the sealing process.
+DO NOT tighten bands as this may interfere with the sealing process.

 9. Inspect lids for seals.
 There should be no flex when the center is pressed.
 Remove the bands and attempt to lift lids off with your fingertips.
 Properly sealed lids will remain attached.
 If a lid fails to seal within 24 hours, immediately refrigerate the product.
 Clean canning jars and lids, label and store in a cool, dry, dark place for up 18 months when using SureTight Lids according to our instructions for Food Preservation.